-INDIVIDUAL WORK Participation (continuous online discussions) 15% Reaction Paper (Assigned by Professor A.) 10% Includes submission of your textbook pre-assigned chapter Specific Chapter Assignment and chosen themes - short essay style Reflective Journal 1 - Your Personal Vision Statement Based on Module 1, and Chs.
-4, 5, 16 and 17 - medium report style 15% Reflective Journal 2 - Your Understanding of Business in Society and Business and the Natural Environment Based on Module 2, and Chs.
-1, 3, 10 and 11- medium report style 15% Final Exam - a cumulative test of all textbook chapters including: Chapters 4, 5, 16, 17, 1, 3, 10, 11, and 7 25% GROUP WORK Textbook Case Study (Group effort) Power Point style and short narrative in slide notes (no report) 20%
+INDIVIDUAL WORK Participation (continuous online discussions in all forums) 20% Reaction Paper (Assigned by Professor A.) 10% Includes submission of your textbook pre-assigned chapter Specific Chapter Assignment and chosen themes - short essay style 5 to 7 pp. Reflective Journal 1 - Your Personal Vision Statement about Ethics Based on Module 1, and Chs.
+5, 6, 15 and 16 - medium report style 7 to 12 pp. 20% and your understanding of Business in Society and Business and the Natural Environment Based on Module 2, and Chs.
+1, 3, 9, 10 and 7, and 18 Final Exam - a cumulative test of all textbook chapters including: Chapters 5, 6, 15, 16, 1, 3, 9, 10, 7, and 18 25% if a team member is 'fired' from his/her learning team, 25% of the grade (or Group Work contribution) is completely lost by that team member.
+No switching to another team, nor individual effort is allowed after such an incident.
+Best is to contribute fully to your Learning Team!